 Following consideration by Council, Administration has scheduled an update to be provided to residents previously engaged by the project team.
+A project web page on the City Projects section of the City's website will also be created with the updated information.

-Additionally, as a condition of the MRWA signal approval, Administration will consult with Girrawheen High School, Our Lady of Mercy Primary School and Hudson Park Primary School to seek their support for the replacement of the existing warden-controlled crossing with signalised pedestrian crossings.
+Additionally, as a condition of the MRWA signal approval, Administration will consult with Girrawheen High School, Our Lady of Mercy Primary School and Hudson Park Primary

+School to seek their support for the replacement of the existing warden-controlled crossing with signalised pedestrian crossings.
 The City has already written to the Children's Crossing & Road Safety Committee and awaits their response confirming agreement to the replacement of the existing Warden Controlled Children's crossing with traffic signals.
 With respect to land acquisition, the Department of Education have been advised that a land parcel is still required, but the area has been significantly reduced.
 Following Council resolution, Administration will re-initiate the finalisation of the land acquisition to enable timely project delivery.
+The land acquisition requirements are likely to be finalised within the next six months.